MicrosoftDocs/win32/desktop-src/direct3d9/binary-encoding.md

 ---
-Description: 'This section details the binary version of the DirectX (.x) file format as introduced with the release of DirectX 3.0.' ms.assetid: 'd1b6698f-72bd-40a4-a501-c2093cd940f6'
+Description: This section details the binary version of the DirectX (.x) file format as introduced with the release of DirectX 3.0. ms.assetid: d1b6698f-72bd-40a4-a501-c2093cd940f6
 title: Binary Encoding
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Binary Encoding